 All of these on-campus growth opportunities, plus dedicated career development resources, prepared Lucy to get right to work.
 In fact, she has already landed a job at a leading insurance company in California.

-Now, her day-to-day is spent applying the skills she learned at UOP to underwriting and pricing bond and specialty insurance for private and nonprofit accounts.
+Now, her day-to-day is spent applying the skills she learned at Pacific to underwriting and pricing bond and specialty insurance for private and nonprofit accounts.
 The Kenyan international student is also creating relationships that will serve her as her career grows.
 Her supervisors remark on her confidence and—yes—problem-solving skills.

 Explore University of the Pacific >